-Biodiversity, the diversity of life on earth, is essential to the healthy functioning of ecosystems.
-Habitat loss and overexploitation, driven by our rapid population growth, are the primary causes of species extinction which is now happening up to a thousand times faster than for millions of years before.
+Biodiversity, the diversity of life on Earth, is essential to the healthy functioning of ecosystems.
+Habitat loss and overexploitation, driven by our rapid population growth, are the primary causes of biodiversity loss which is now happening up to a thousand times faster than for millions of years before.

 "We are in a bottleneck of overpopulation and wasteful consumption that could push half of Earth’s species to extinction in this century."

 Take action to protect biodiversity

 The Convention on Biodiversity is the international agreement intended to protect nature.
 It doesn't address human population and it's failing to meet its targets, with devastating consequences.
 Demand action now.

 In May 2019, the Intergovernmental Science Policy platform on Biodiversity and Ecosystem Services (IPBES), released its global assessment, identifying the major threats to biodiversity worldwide.
 It explicitly noted that human population growth is an indirect driver of population growth and stated: